 What about online appointments booking?

-Patients can only book same day on-line telephone consultations on line between 8am -9am, you will be given a choice of appointment times to book throughout the day, if you wish to be seen by your GP you will need to discuss this in your telephone consultation.
+Patients can only book same day on-line telephone consultations on line the night before from 7pm for next day telephone consultations, you will be given a choice of appointment times to book throughout the day, if you wish to be seen by your GP you will need to discuss this in your telephone consultation.